vahtras/fdrsp/doc/overview.rst

     makehtml.py

-Collects resulting log files and presents results in a web format -> `test_findif.html <../../../test_findif.html>`_
+Collects resulting log files and presents results in a html format

 ::

-    mol.py
-A reference molecule used for all calculations